 CETP Basic Principles & Practices (BP&P) of Propane 1.0

-This class is a prerequisite for all CETP classes and covers physical properties and combustion characters of propane, how propane is produced & transported; identifying industry standards, safety codes and regulations, identifying basic parts of tanks, cylinders and bulk storage installation, maintaining a safe working environment, identifying commonly used hand tools and supplies and serving the customer.
+This class is a prerequisite for all CETP classes and covers physical properties & combustion characters of propane, how propane is produced & transported; identifying industry standards, safety codes and regulations, identifying basic parts of tanks, cylinders & bulk storage installation, maintaining a safe working environment, identifying commonly used hand tools & supplies & serving the customer.
 Students receive a NFPA 58 Codebook.

-CETP Delivery Combo: Bobtail and Cylinder Delivery 2.2/2.4
+CETP Delivery Combo: Bobtail and Cylinder Delivery Operations 2.2/2.4

 CETP Designing & Installing Exterior Distribution Systems 4.1

 This class will focus on designing and installing the exterior portions of a vapor distribution system for both residential and small commercial markets.
 Course objectives include: Properly determine an effective system load. • Identify factors affecting selection of a properly-sized container. • Select and install an appropriate container for a vapor distribution system. • Identify requirements for establishing a container location. • Identify how to properly select, size, and install pipe and tubing for a vapor distribution system. • Explain how to analyze and prevent corrosion. • Identify the steps to sizing, selecting, and installing regulators. • Describe how to properly select and install a vapor meter. • Discuss primary special installations that correspond with a vapor distribution system.